Chinese woman who paid $6.5M after her daughter got into Stanford says she did it to help others

 "Since the matters concerning Mr. Singer and his foundation have been widely reported, Mrs. Zhao has come to realize she has been misled, her generosity has been taken advantage of and her daughter has fallen victim to the scam," the statement said.

-Former Morgan Stanley adviser Michael Wu admitted that he referred the parents to Singer.
+Former Morgan Stanley adviser Michael Wu said he referred the parents to Singer.

 "Mr. Wu was introduced to Rick Singer through Morgan Stanley as a trusted source.
 Singer, in an effort to line his own pockets with millions of dollars from a Morgan Stanley client, stated in an email, before any payment was made, that the money would be paid to Stanford University 'to endow staff salaries and scholarships' and 'to fund athletics special programs and the university's underserved outreach programs to help the needy to afford to attend Stanford," Wu said in a statement through his attorney.

-A spokeswoman for Morgan Stanley told CNN the company is cooperating with investigators.
-It said Wu had been terminated for not cooperating with an internal investigation, but Wu said he lost his job while he was out of the country and attempting to fully cooperate with the financial company.
+A spokeswoman for Morgan Stanley told CNN the company is cooperating with investigators, and said Wu had been terminated from his job.

 In a statement, Stanford University said it did not get the millions of dollars and did not know about it before it was widely reported.